ntwong0/notes_to_self/ubuntu/displays.md

 # All things displays and monitors
 ## Dealing with multiple monitors
 Use `xrandr`
+* Notes/issues:
-* Note: random artifacts may occur if the frame buffer is incorrectly sized
+  * Random artifacts may occur if the frame buffer is incorrectly sized
     * The command will return a warning message.
 Example:
       * `xrandr: specified screen 6720x2080 not large enough for output HDMI-0 (3840x2160+0+0)`
+  * Random artifacts may occur if xrandr conflicts with the display driver
+    * No resolution has been determined for this
 * Usage example
   * Situation
     * After calling `xrandr`, the following information is gathered